prog4biol/pfb2023/unix.md

 - _Backspace_: Delete the previous character and back up one.
 - _Left arrow_, right arrow: Move the text insertion point (cursor) one character to the left or right.
 - _control-a (^a)_: Move the cursor to the beginning of the line.
 (Mnemonic: A is first letter of alphabet)
 - _control-e (^e)_: Move the cursor to the end of the line.
-Mnemonic: E for the End (^z was already used for interrupt a command).
+Mnemonic: E for the End (^z was already used to interrupt a command).
 - _control-d (^d)_: Delete the character currently under the cursor.
 D=Delete.
 - _control-k (^k)_: Delete the entire line from the cursor to the end. k=kill.
 The line isn't actually deleted, but put into a temporary holding place called the "kill buffer".
 This is like cutting text
 - _control-y (^y)_: Paste the contents of the kill buffer onto the command-line starting at the cursor.  y=yank.
 This is like paste.
 - _Up arrow, down arrow_: Move up and down in the command history.
-This lets you reissue previous commands, possibly after modifying them.
+This lets you rerun previous commands, possibly modifying them before you do.

 There are also some useful shell commands you can issue:

 - `history` Show all the commands that you have issued recently, nicely numbered.
 - `!<number>` Reissue an old command, based on its number (which you can get from `history`).
-- `!!` Reissue the immediate previous command.
+- `!!` Reissue the last command.
 - `!<partial command string>`: Reissue the previous command that began with the indicated letters.
 For example, `!l` (the letter el, not a number 1) would reissue the`ls -F` command from the earlier example.
+- *control-r (^r)*: enter string and search through history for commands that match it.

-**bash** offers automatic command completion and spelling correction.
+**zsh** offers automatic command completion and spelling correction.
 If you type part of a command and then the tab key, it will prompt you with all the possible completions of the command.
 For example:

 ```
 (~) 51% fd<tab><tab>